 Slip and fall or trip and fall accidents usually occur when establishments fail to adequately maintain the premises, warn visitors of faulty or slippery floors, or provide adequate lighting.

 Trip and Fall Accidents

 Trip and fall accidents are sometimes mistaken for being the same as slip and fall accidents, but there are notable legal distinctions.
-Brian D. Guralnick Injury Lawyers specializes in representing victims of both slip and fall and trip and fall accidents.
+Brian D. Guralnick Injury Lawyers represents both slip and fall victims and trip and fall accidents.

 Trip and fall accidents typically occur when an object on the ground prevents a person from being able to put one foot in front of the other — usually causing them to topple forward.